 Using Keyword Research to Evaluate Business Ideas

-Any type of SEO course that is worthwhile will use keyword research to make sure you’re focused on the right topics.
+And any type of SEO course that is worthwhile will teach keyword research in detail to make sure you’re focused on the right topics.

 The huge benefit of using this or a similar method is that it condenses your big list of ideas into a much shorter list that actually has potential.
 It is not a thorough market analysis, rather a quick test that can help you to make a fast decision on whether or not your idea is worth pursuing.

 Best of all, high level keyword research is 100% free.
 There is no need to pay for business idea evaluation tools at this very early stage.